feram18/led-stock-ticker/README.md

 ## Sources
 This project relies on the following:
-- [YFinance] library to retrieve the stock, cryptocurrency, and forex data & stock logos.
+- [Yahoo Query] library to retrieve the stock, cryptocurrency, and forex data
-- [exchangerate.host] API for currency exchanges.
+- [exchangerate.host] API for currency exchanges
-- [Crypto Icons] API for cryptocurrency logos.
-- [rpi-rgb-led-matrix] library to work with the LED board.
+- [rpi-rgb-led-matrix] library to work with the LED board

 ## Disclaimer
 This project is a work in progress (all feedback is appreciated!) and is dependent on the [YFinance] library &